on

 HannahM

 When recording a Browser clickpath, we may record a click event to close the pop-up.
-However, this pop-up may appear intermittently, and so we see an error when the pop-up does not appear.
+However, this pop-up may appear intermittently, and so the execution will fail if the pop-up does not appear.

 To avoid intermittent errors, we can add a JavaScript event with conditional JavaScript code to close the pop-up whenever it is seen.
-You can follow the steps below to do this:
+Follow the steps below to do this:

-Right-click on the element that you want to interact with on the pop-up page and select Inspect, which will open the element in developer tools
+Right-click on the element that you want to interact with on the pop-up page, then select Inspect.
+This will open the element in developer tools.

-Check the element tag and attributes and write a JavaScript code.
-Either
+Check the element tag and its attributes, then write some JavaScript code.
+Either:

-check the length of the element and if its greater than 0 then perform the click
+Check the length of the element.
+If its greater than 0, then perform the click

 if(document.querySelectorAll('button[class="btn cancel"]').length>0) // For example on this page, element tag is button and attribute is class="btn cancel" .
 You can modify this based on your application page.